-The following is a list of the subsidiaries as at 30 April 2022 and 2021: (continued)
+The following is a list of the subsidiaries as at 30 April 2023 and 2022: (continued)

-Name Place of incorporation operation Principal activities Particulars of issued share capital/ registered capital Interest held (i) 南京國仲磁性材料製品有限公司 (Nanjing Guo Zhong Magnetic Material Co., Ltd.) (iii) Mainland China Manufacture and sale of ferrite powder Registered capital HK\$23,000,000 100% Fujian FTA Test Area Xiamen Aren 759 Store Trading Co., Ltd (iii) Mainland China Manufacture and sale of coils and other electronic components; trading and wholesale of food and household products Registered capital HK\$9,567,620 100% Zhongshan Coils Metalwork Co., Ltd. (iii) Mainland China Manufacture of coils and plastic bags Registered capital US\$755,000 100% Zhongshan CEC-Coils Food Co, Limited (iii) Mainland China Manufacture of bottled water Registered capital US\$1,000,000 100% Xiamen Guo Zhong Food Co Ltd (iii) Mainland China Packaging food Registered capital US\$500,000 100% Coils Retail Limited Hong Kong Inactive in Hong Kong Ordinary HK\$10,000 100%
+Name Place of incorporation operation Principal activities Particulars of issued share capital/registered capital Interest held (i) Fujian FTA Test Area Xiamen Aren 759 Store Trading Co., Ltd (iii) Mainland China Manufacture and sale of coils and other electronic components; trading and wholesale of food and household products Registered capital HK\$9,567,620 100% Zhongshan Coils Metalwork Co., Ltd. (iii) Mainland China Dormant Registered capital US\$755,000 100% Zhongshan CEC-Coils Food Co, Limited (iii) Mainland China Manufacture of bottled water Registered capital US\$1,000,000 100% Xiamen Guo Zhong Food Co Ltd (iii) Mainland China Packaging food Registered capital US\$500,000 100% Coils Retail Limited Hong Kong Inactive in Hong Kong Ordinary HK\$10,000 100%

-The underlying value of the investments in subsidiaries is, in the opinion of Directors, not less than the carrying value as at 30 April 2022.
+The underlying value of the investments in subsidiaries is, in the opinion of Directors, not less than the carrying value as at 30 April 2023.

-As at 30 April 2022, the Company had given guarantees to banks and financial institutions to secure the utilised bank facilities of a subsidiary amounting to approximately HK\$18,386,000 (2021: HK\$129,760,000).
+As at 30 April 2023, the Company had given guarantees to banks and financial institutions to secure the utilised bank facilities of a subsidiary amounting to approximately HK\$3,517,000 (2022: HK\$18,386,000).

-None of the subsidiaries had any loan capital in issue at any time during the year ended 30 April 2022 (2021: Nil).
+None of the subsidiaries had any loan capital in issue at any time during the year ended 30 April 2023 (2022: Nil).

-32 Statement of financial position and reserve of the company (continued)
+32 Statement of financial position and reserve of the Company (continued)